 - Operates in the event of a disaster: The disaster recovery site operates only in the event of a disaster.
 It requires an overhead of complex processes to bring the site live, which may compromise data and business continuity.

 - Disaster recovery site failure: Additional cost may incur to start operations at disaster recovery site in case of disaster recovery site failure.
 It may jeopardize data and business continuity.

 Phoenix disaster recovery

-- Enables extensive geographical reach: Owing to the public cloud infrastructure, the disaster recovery site can now be located as far as across continents from the primary site.
+- Enables extensive geographical reach: Owing to the public cloud infrastructure, the location of the disaster recovery site can now be as far as across continents from the primary site.

 - Provides secure failover: Failover occurs in the customer-managed AWS account with already established security and network settings.
 Unlike most DRaaS vendors, Druva does not have any access to the failover environment.

 - Simplified workflows: Phoenix DRaaS workflow allows administrators to preconfigure failover settings such as VPC, subnet, security groups, and IP assignment, making actual failover a simple one-click operation.

 - Development and test use: Phoenix DRaaS facilitates easy setup of the Development/Test lab environments that are identical to the production systems.
 It also eliminates the overhead of setting up labs in traditional data centers.

 - Migration: Phoenix development allows to seamlessly migrate workloads into the cloud with minimal manual customization.